meilisearch/documentation/reference/api/searchable_attributes.md

 Update the [searchable attributes](/reference/features/field_properties.md#searchable-fields) of an index.

 ::: warning
-Manually updating `searchableAttributes` will change the order of the returned documents' fields.
+Manually updating `searchableAttributes` will change the displayed order of document fields in the JSON response.
 :::

 #### Path variables